Updated: Nov 14, 2022

 With Belgium often playing with a back three, they will most likely be joined by Jason Denayer of Lyon.

-They also have a more than reliable number one Real Madrid goalkeeper and recent Champions League Final hero, Thibaut Courtois.
+They also have a more than reliable number one Real Madrid goalkeeper and 2022 Champions League Final hero, Thibaut Courtois.

 Coaching & Technical Staff